Learn our story, from the beginning and into the future.

 Administrative and Funeral Assistant

 Hannah is very well aware of how important it is to ensure every family is cared for with the utmost concern in that she is the daughter and granddaughter of funeral professionals.
-She is married to Justin and they have one daughter, Style, who makes every day an adventure.
+She is married to Justin and they have one daughter, Style, wand a son, Klassic, both of whom keep every day an adventure..
 Hannah's priority is to make sure that every family served at Max Slayton Funerals and Cremations feels cared for during a time of loss.
 Her special ability to empathize with how our families feel is a testament to her compassion and kindness.

 Administrative and Funeral Assistant